 Troubleshooting motorcycle mechanical issues is usually pretty simple because of the low complexity level motorcycles have compared to other vehicles.
-A lot of these fixes and doable by the owners themselves.
+A lot of these fixes are doable by the owners themselves.

 But what about strange sounds coming from the engine?
 Motorcycle engine knocking is one sound that worries a lot of motorcycle owners and for good reason.
 Engine knocking is something that should never be ignored and should be promptly addressed.